Church Of God Of Prophecy Gears Up For 100th Gathering July 18-22 In Chattanooga

 Thursday, July 12, 2018

-The Church of God of Prophecy, a Pentecostal denomination reporting a membership of more than a million constituents around the globe, will hold its biennial International Assembly in Orlando, Fl., July 30-Aug.
-3. Foremost on the agenda for the 10,000 or more expected church leaders and members will be the selection of a new leader.
+The Church of God of Prophecy, a Pentecostal denomination reporting membership of a million constituents around the globe, will hold its biennial International Assembly in Chattanooga July 18–22.
+The Assembly expects to draw a capacity crowd of more than 10,000 people from around the globe to celebrate the growth of the Pentecostal denomination.

-In addition to the leadership selection, the event will include nightly worship services as well as workshops and special activities targeted to children, teenagers, mission workers, pastors, and members.
+The event also includes nightly worship services, workshops and activities targeted to children, teenagers, mission workers, pastors and members.

-Diversity of Attendees: With a majority of the denomination's membership being from outside of the United States, the biennial meeting is marked by strong international representation.
-Of the 10,000 expected, leaders estimate that 1,800-2,000 will be of international origin, representing such countries as Ukraine, Australia, Finland, South Korea, Dominican Republic, Nigeria, Egypt, and Pakistan.
+- Diversity of attendees: With a majority of the denomination’s membership being from outside of the United States, the biennial meeting is marked by strong international representation.
+Of the 10,000+ expected, leaders estimate more than 2,000 will be of international origin, representing such countries as Australia, Finland, South Korea, Dominican Republic, Nigeria, Egypt, Nepal and the Bahamas.

-Through the week, events will highlight the church's diversity, including a Celebration of Nations on Saturday evening showcasing all 132 flags of countries the church does ministry in as well as a brand-new one for the small Indonesian nation of Tuvalu; a Mission Breakfast on Saturday morning allowing donors to interact with mission workers; and the Mission Encounter on Friday afternoon, which will include 76 booths with cultural artifacts, music, and fashion from around the world.
+Throughout the week, events will highlight the denomination’s diversity, which was noted in the Encyclopedia Of Religion In The South as the “most racially inclusive at the leadership level in the USA.”
+It will include a Celebration of Nations on Wednesday evening showcasing all 135 flags of countries the church does ministry in, as well as three new nations (to be revealed on Wednesday evening); a Mission Breakfast on Saturday morning allowing donors to interact with mission workers; and the Mission Encounter on Friday afternoon, which will include 92 booths with cultural artifacts, music and fashion from around the world.

-Beyond the onsite activities, the Assembly general sessions will also be broadcast in high definition via an interactive webcast at the church's site cogop.org/assembly.
-Based on statistics, for the first time the website audience is expected to exceed the in-person attendees.
+Beyond the onsite activities, the Assembly general sessions will also be broadcast in high definition via an interactive webcast at the church’s site.
+Based on statistics, the website audience is expected to exceed the in-person attendees.